The Standard Bernedoodle, A Complete Guide For Dog Lovers

 3. F2 Standard Bernedoodle

-The size of the standard Bernedoodle dog can be vary depending upon different factors.
-Different breeders have various sizes of their breeding dogs, which directly affect the size of standard Bernedoodles.
-Standard Bernedoodles are obtaining from the cross-breeding of Bernese mountain dog with 50 -150 pounds weight and the poodle with 20 to 80 pounds weight.
+The size of a standard Bernedoodle dog can vary depending on several factors.
+Different breeders have varying sizes of their breeding dogs, which directly influence the size of standard Bernedoodles.
+Standard Bernedoodles are obtained by cross-breeding a Bernese mountain dog weighing between 50 to 150 pounds and a poodle weighing between 20 to 80 pounds.

-It’s not easy to judge the weight and height of any puppy during an early age, but we can observe the previous Bernedoodles from the same pair to estimate the weight and height of the puppies.
-But nobody can give you a guarantee about the size of the puppies.
+Estimating the weight and height of a puppy during its early age is not easy.
+However, we can observe the previous Bernedoodles from the same pair to estimate the weight and height of the puppies.
+It is important to note that nobody can guarantee the size of the puppies.

-When we talk about the coat style, it can also be different depending upon their parents.
-The most common coat found in standard Bernedoodle is a wavy coat, which is a minimal shedding coat as compared to other types.
-Standard Bernedoodle can also have a curly coat, which is insignificant to a non-shedding coat.
-Some people prefer the curly coat for allergy suffers as the curly coat has less shed as compared to wavy coat.
+The coat style of standard Bernedoodles can also vary depending on their parents.
+The most common coat type is the wavy coat, which is minimal shedding as compared to other types.
+Standard Bernedoodles can also have a curly coat, which is non-shedding and preferred by some people who suffer from allergies.
+The curly coat has less shedding as compared to the wavy coat.

-As we know, the Standard Bernedoodle is obtaining from the two different breeds, so it gets the different traits from their parents.
-Typically, the poodle is intelligent as compared to Bernese mountain dogs, so the standard Bernedoodle gets the intelligence feature from the poodle.
-The Bernese mountain dog is loyal and loving, so the loyal nature of standard Bernedoodle comes from the Bernese mountain dog.
-Moreover, we know the Bernese mountain dog is less socialize and doesn’t like strangers, so maybe your Bernedoodle is also less socialized.
-Try to train your standard Bernedoodle from an early age to make it more socialize so you can easily take your Bernedoodle on trips.
-Make sure you don’t leave your Bernedoodle alone for a long time.
-This is not a natural breed and needs special attention of the humans.
+The Standard Bernedoodle is a breed that is created by crossing two different breeds, which means it inherits different traits from its parents.
+Typically, the poodle is known for its intelligence compared to Bernese mountain dogs, so the Standard Bernedoodle tends to be intelligent due to the poodle’s genes.
+The Bernese mountain dog, on the other hand, is known for its loyalty and loving nature, which means that the Standard Bernedoodle inherits its loyalty from the Bernese mountain dog.
+However, the Bernese mountain dog is also known to be less socialized and not fond of strangers, which means that your Bernedoodle might also be less socialized.
+It’s important to train your Standard Bernedoodle from an early age and socialize it so that it can be comfortable around strangers and on trips.
+It’s also important not to leave your Bernedoodle alone for long periods of time as it is not a natural breed and requires special attention from humans.

 Standard Bernedoodle Diet